 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Hearing Healthcare Practitioner

-There were about 6,800 jobs for Hearing Aid Specialist in 2016 (in the United States).
+In the United States, there were 6,800 jobs for Hearing Aid Specialist in 2016.
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+There will be an estimated 600 positions for Hearing Aid Specialist per year.

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.

 The salary for Hearing Aid Specialists ranges between about $28,410 and $88,590 a year.